Xilinx/mlir-aie/programming_guide/section-2/section-2e/01_single_double_buffer/README.md

 This change effectively increases the number of available resources of the Object FIFO as is shown in the figure below:

 <img src="../../../assets/DoubleBuffer.svg" height=200 width="500">

+All examples available in the [programming_examples](../../../../programming_examples/) contain this data movement pattern.